Who am I?

 - Current Research Interests:

-People find me to be self-sufficient, creative and self-motivated in projects and research.
-With a background in computer engineering and a double major master degree in communications system & networks and biomedical engineering, I see myself being an asset in interdisciplinary projects and research areas.
-I am passionate about solving real-world security and privacy problems and I try to deploy my diverse background for that purpose.
+People find me to be a creative, self-sufficient, and self-motivated team player in projects and research.
+With a background in computer engineering, a double-major master's degree in Communications Systems & Networks and Biomedical Engineering, and a Ph.D. focusing on Applied Machine Learning in Security and Privacy, I see myself being an asset in software and system security projects and research.
+I am passionate about solving real-world security and privacy problems, and I try to put my diverse background to work for that purpose.

 Software Engineer Intern

-During summer 2019, I was a Software Engineering Intern at Cisco under supervision of Eliot Lear and I worked on MUD-Visualizer a tool that can be used to visualize the Manufacturer Usage Description (MUD) files.
-An online version of the MUD-Visualizer is available at w2.mudmaker.org.
+In summer 2019, I was a Software Engineering Intern at Cisco under supervision of Eliot Lear and I worked on developing the MUD-Visualizer (open source) tool to facilitate deployment of Manufacturer Usage Description (MUD) standard for protecting IoT devices

 Project to Skill Mapping